-Turkey’s very own “Middle Earth.”
-These mountains, located in the east of Turkey, are strikingly beautiful and a surprisingly lush.
+- The Kaçkar Mountains (varies) – Turkey’s very own “Middle Earth.”
+These mountains, located in the east of Turkey, are strikingly beautiful and surprisingly lush.
 The alpine lakes and meadows here are far-cry from the arid landscapes that most people expect when backpacking Turkey.

 Don’t let the stories of civil unrest and terrorism dissuade you from visiting Turkey.
 This is one of the coolest nations in the world and an extremely enjoyable place to go backpacking.

 Turkey has everything that a traveler could want: culture, majesty, history, cuisine, and much more.
 The best part is that everything is also so damn affordable!
-No trip to Europe, the Middle East, the Caucasus or any neighboring region is complete without at least dropping by Turkey.
+No trip to Europe, the Middle East, the Caucasus or any neighboring region is complete without at least dropping by for a trip to Turkey.

 Because of its size and number of activities, backpacking Turkey can be an intimidating endeavor – doing so can be a very enriching experience though.
 You’ll eat some of the best food ever, walk through the ruins of many civilizations, and have the chance to explore landscapes that you didn’t think were possible.